 “I wonder if you feel it less with guns.
 If so many people are killed with so little effort, is it easier to pretend they aren’t lives?
 That everything is fine?… Murder should be unignorable, always.”

 “We are planets in orbit, pulling at each other as surely as gravity.”

 I loved The Space Between Worlds!
 5 stars – no complaints.
 I read it in a weekend and then felt that beautiful sadness that comes after finishing a good book.

 Granted, I was in the mood for something kind of space/science-fiction related, so maybe that helped.
 But I honestly think this book could easily be appreciated by anyone just looking for a good read, no matter the genre.
 That being said, people who like dystopian novels may also appreciate it, as well.

-And did I mention – this is the author’s first book!!
+And did I mention – I think this might have been the author’s first book!!
 Incredible.
-I cant wait to see if she writes more.
+I can’t wait to see if she writes more.

 I would definitely add this to your ‘to-be-read’ is for sure, and consider gifting it to your favorite reader – Christmas is coming up!

 Thanks so much for reading this book review of The Space Between Worlds – there are plenty more reviews to check out here.
 Be sure to share this site with other readers and consider pinning one of the quotes below to your favorite quote or book board!